bitst0rm-pub/Formatter/README.md

             // from plugin A, because plugin A will run first in range of this/yours setting file.
             "format_on_save": false,

-            // Create a new file containing formatted codes [type: string]
+            // Create a new file containing formatted codes [type: str]
             // The value of this option is the suffix of the new file being renamed.
-            // Suffix must be of type string. =false, =true and all other types imply =false
+            // Suffix must be of type string. =true, =false and all other types imply =false
             // Note: It will overwrite any existing file that has the same new name in
             // the same location.
             // For example: